dumperhq/dumper/README.md

 * Rails 3.0 or later
 * MySQL with ActiveRecord
 * PostgreSQL with ActiveRecord
-* MongoDB with the mongo gem (including Mongoid 2.x)
+* MongoDB with Mongoid or MongoMapper
 * Redis with the redis gem - **limitation: you must run agent on the Redis host**
 * Agent runs inside [thin](http://code.macournoyer.com/thin/), [unicorn](http://unicorn.bogomips.org/), [passenger](http://www.modrails.com/) or [resque](https://github.com/defunkt/resque) (mongrel and webrick are also supported for development)